Each year, Kea Company organizes two awards programs for the analyst industry.

-In mid-September, a dinner to celebrate the award-winning firms is held on the eve of the Analyst Relations Value Forum.
-The 2017 awards, on 13 September at King’s College London, recognize the 15 analyst and advisory firms most highly rated in the 2016 Analyst Value Survey:
+In mid-September, an event to celebrate the award-winning firms is held at the Analyst Relations Value Forum.
+The 2017 Forum on 14 September at King’s College London, recognize the 15 analyst and advisory firms most highly rated in the 2016-7 Analyst Value Survey:

 - 451 Research

 - Current Analysis (now known as Global Data)

 - Forrester Research

 At the core of the AVS methodology is asking participants what analyst capabilities they value, to see how high a value they put on that capability and then to see how well each of the analyst firms delivers each of those capabilities.
 Our awards leverage that unequally-strong data.

 Each analyst firm’s impact varies greatly from segment to segment.
 Vendors need a different portfolio of analyst services than end-users, and end-users of analytics value those services differently from their colleagues in marketing.
 That also leads us to look at specific analyst services, and we’ve discovered exactly how the value of those services differs from segment to segment.
 To deliver more value, firms need to reach more people or provide more, and better, services across the full range of services.
 It’s unsurprising, of course, that Gartner and Forrester lead comprehensively in most segments.

 Free graphics for use by approved AFA winners are available on request.
 Our Awards Customization Service allows tailored artwork to be produced by our designer.
 Contact us for the brochure: The modest fee goes to the designer, not to us.